Esadelx/logAnalysis/README.md

 # logAnalysis
 Udaicty project 3 logs Analysis

-logsdata Analysis report of adatabase using logs report using postgresql and pgadmin and Python install Envirnoment
+logsdata Analysis report of adatabase using logs report using postgresql, pgadmin and Python

+The project consist of 3 main functions as following:

+The get_top_articles to get the top 3 articles in number of views.

+The get_top_authors to get the authors ordered by the number of the views of their articles.

+The get_requests_fail_days to get the days on which the requests lead to more than 1% errors.

+install Envirnoment

 1-install python 3.7